Samoa

 • Pacific average

-Between 2008 and 2022, Samoa received $33 million in development financing with a “principal” focus on gender equality, and $564 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 1% of ODF received by the country, around half the regional average of 2%.
-Conversely, “significant” marked gender financing made up 21% of incoming ODF, in line with the regional average.
+Between 2008 and 2023, Samoa received $34 million in development financing with a “principal” focus on gender equality, and $452 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted 1% of ODF received by the country, slightly below the regional average of 2%.
+Conversely, “significant” marked gender financing made up 16% of incoming ODF, below the regional average of 22%.
 The largest project directly targeting gender equality in Samoa was the multi-year $2 million Women in Leadership program, funded by Australia and the United Nations Development Programme.

 >